Tinkerforge/brickv/README.rst

 Brick Viewer
 ============

-This repository contains the source code of the Brick Viewer.
+This repository contains the source code of Brick Viewer.

 Usage
 -----